suyashchouksey1/suyashchouksey1/README.md

 - 🎓 MCA Student
 - 💻 Proactive learner with a focus on full-stack web development
-- 📍 Based in Sainkheda, India
+- 📍 Based in Indore, India

 ## Technologies & Skills